S/he (album)

-s/he is the album by the musical duo s/he, released in September 2011.
+s/he is an album by the musical duo s/he, released in September 2011.
 The duo consists of Michelle Chamuel and Tyler Duncan, former members of the Ann Arbor, Michigan-based band Ella Riot.
 The album was released shortly after the band's hiatus announcement.
 The album credits contributions by all then-current band members and as such is the last collaborative venture of the group.
 An album review categorized the music as electronic-pop/rock, differentiated it from traditional synthpop, and complimented the vocal performance and incorporation of guitars and drums.